Kale

 Nutrition

-Young kale is warming when fresh, and sports a sweet nuttiness with notes of bitter and pungent flavor.
+Kale is warming when fresh, and sports a sweet nuttiness with notes of bitter and pungent flavor.
 It contains nutraceuticals lutein and zeaxanthin, which supports eyesight.
 It is an exceptional source of chlorophyll, beta-carotene, calcium, and vitamins E, K, and B. Rich in folate, this food is important for expectant mothers or those in their childbearing years.
+Medicinally, Brassicas contain varying amounts of sulfur glycosides, which is what makes many species taste “spicy”.
+These glycosides have a stimulating affect on digestion, but if taken too much, can cause heartburn.
+The spicier it is, the more moderation is required.
+While small amounts of raw kale can benefit sluggish digestion, larger amounts of cooked kale should be prepared with a generous amount of fat.
+Many of the nutrients in kale are fat-soluble.
+A pot of greens, soups and stews, and egg frittatas are great examples.

 Storage

 Kale stores best in the fridge or freezer in a water-tight container.
-Use within 1 week.
+Use or freeze within 1 week.
+Blanch for higher quality frozen kale.

 Use

-Cooked: To get the most of these fat soluble nutrients, and make it the easiest to digest, cook your kale in a heat stable fat like chicken broth, lard, butter, or coconut oil.
+Cooked: To get the most of these fat soluble nutrients, cook your kale in a heat stable fat like butter, rendered fat, coconut oil, or sunflower oil.
 We like to first steam it in a small amount of water until it's tender, then add the fat, garlic or other seasonings, soy sauce, and serve.

-Frozen: Kale is one crop we freeze every year, as it's so easy to just place in a freezer bag, chopped up raw.
+Frozen: Kale is one crop we freeze every year.
+For best results, blanch in hot water and then cool in an ice water bath before freezing.
+However, if that’s too much trouble, just place it in a freezer bag, de-stemmed and chopped up raw.
 You can remove it in chunks that easily break off and toss into whatever you're cooking as needed.

 Sources: